NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 Typically, calibrations will include a minimum of at least 3 calibration points for linear calibrations and 5 calibration points for non-linear calibrations.
 The type of calibration and points used for calibration should align with the testing performed for method validation and the approved operating procedure for that method.

 Calibrations shall be evaluated for accuracy upon completion.
-Unless otherwise justified in through the method validation process, satisfactory calibration will exhibit a correlation coefficient >= 0.995.
+Unless otherwise justified through the method validation process, satisfactory calibration will exhibit a correlation coefficient >= 0.995.
 Additionally, some method SOP's may require other post-calibration verifications such as back-calculating individual calibration response data to ensure the best-fit line is within acceptance criteria (e.g., <=10%)

 New equipment calibrations should not be used unless all method specific quality control verifications are performed post-calibration and within acceptable limits (see [Equipment Verification](#Equipment-Verification)).